Inertia4J/inertia4j/inertia4j.spring/README.md

 ### The HTML Template

-The first time an Inertia request is made to the server, the server will respond with an HTML page document.
+The first time an Inertia request is made to the server, the server will respond with an HTML document.
 Inertia4J will automatically load the `resources/templates/app.html` file in your project and will replace `@PageObject@` with the data you wish to send to the client.
 If you wish to customize this template, just make sure to keep a div with id "app" and an HTML attribute `data-page='@PageObject@'`.
 Remember to use **single quotes** (i.e. `'@PageObject'`), given the JSON object will use double quotes.